Annulus (mycology): Ring descriptions

 The way in which the structure and appearance of rings is described can vary with author and the description may only note the existence of a ring without providing specific information in cases where the ring lacks any notable features that would be useful to distinguish between similar species.
 Ring shapes and structures can also vary between specimens of the same species and change with the age of the mushroom so multiple descriptions are sometimes used.
 Even in species with distinctly identifiable rings they may not always be present or perfectly match descriptions so it can be beneficial to have multiple specimens to compare at different states of maturity.

 Some rings may be persistent and remain through the life of the mushroom or they may disappear with age.
-Such rings have a variety of synonymous terms associated with them such as fleeting, ephemeral, evanescent, transient or impermanent.
+Such rings have a variety of synonymous terms associated with them such as fleeting, ephemeral, evanescent, transient, fugacious or impermanent.
 These rings may peel away from the stem, fall apart or simply fade into the stem surface as it matures.
 Rings may also be described as fragile, meaning easily torn or damaged and whilst some fragile rings could be considered permanent if undisturbed they are often likely to vanish due to their fragility.
 Some rings may be fixed in place and firmly attached to the stem whilst others may be movable or mobile with the ability to slide up and down the stem either by hand or just falling down naturally with age.
 Fragile and movable rings can appear to vanish so examining the stem for traces of a ring zone (or annular zone) or the base for a detached ring can sometimes be helpful.
 Various combinations of these terms can be used to best describe the nature of the ring in a particular species.

 Some common descriptions of the type of ring include: